 Gain the same valuable knowledge while spending only one day in class with the remainder of the course completed as an online learning tutorial.
-Although the Standard First Aid Course will offer more hands on learning, the blended course is a great option to fit into an otherwise busy schedule.
+Although the Standard First Aid Course will offer more hands-on learning, the blended course is a great option to fit into an otherwise busy schedule.

-Being ready to handle an injury or knowing the actions to take during an emergency also means that refreshing your knowledge every few years is critical to maintain your level of preparedness.
+Being ready to handle an injury or knowing the actions to take during an emergency also means that refreshing your knowledge every few years is critical to maintaining your level of preparedness.
 We would like to invite back any previous course attendees to refresh your knowledge and welcome all new attendees who are ready to take that important step in creating a safer home.